mmu-webdesign/l4-WPD-web-term-2/rwd-week-5.md

 ### Media query for a responsive menu

-In it's current state our menu looks fine at mobile display sizes.
+In its current state our menu looks fine at mobile display sizes.
 We should have a neat block of four buttons, 2 rows of 2.

-As our screen sized widens we reach a **breakpoint** where this layout doesn't look right.
+As our screen size widens we reach a **breakpoint** where this layout doesn't look right.
 We've gone for min-width: 760px but you may want to adjust this to match your design.

 **Add the media query:**